Math Placement Tests

 • AP score of 3 or higher in Calculus BC, or of 2 or higher in Calculus AB

-• Proof they completed a college-level Math course at another recognized post-secondary institution
+• Proof you completed a college-level Math course at another recognized post-secondary institution

 Learn more about the Seattle Central College Math Department and choose your math pathway.